 - Punch or Cut a tag

-Assemble your simple snowmen tags
+How to assemble your simple snowman tags

 Here are the exact punches and circle sizes I used.
-The Martha Steward branch punch is no longer made, but there is other versions linked in the supplies.
+The Martha Steward branch punch is no longer made, but there are other versions linked in the supplies.
 You can also draw on the arms.

 Start with the bottom circle and layer them up.
 Overlapping each circle a bit to make your simple snowman tag.
 I toggled mine to make the snowman appear a little more whimsical.